tarotms/AfterEffectsExprTools/README.md

 Amusing Expression in AfterEffects
 ## Background
 This project uses Adobe AfterEffects(16.0+)`s new Javascript engine
-> Chick Project Settings -> Expressions tab -> Change the JavaScript engine
+> Project Settings -> Expressions tab -> Change the JavaScript engine

 Easier to make things like :
 + Extracting coordinates